 The World’s Largest Wine Dinner

-The dinner was created to be perfected paired with a different wine for each course.
+The dinner was created to be perfectly paired with a different wine for each course.
 This is great because not always can one wine compliment a whole meal from beginning to end.
+Not to mention having a good quality wine cooler at home makes purchasing bottles of wine after the meal a definite!
 Our first course started light with an Insalata Fiorucci which was paired with a Chloe Pinot Grigio.

 I personally enjoyed the crisp taste of the Pinot with the fresh flavors of the Fiorucci salad.
 It was a mixed green salad with bell peppers, artichoke, Italian vinaigrette, grilled eggplant, and topped with hazelnut crusted goat cheese.
 Let me tell, I love goat cheese but this cheese was definitely the cherry on top of the salad.
 The flavors were amazing together.